20 Celebrity Nail Selfies to Inspire Your Fall Manicure

 Hailee Steinfeld

-Steinfeld looked fresh for the fall with beautiful pale pink nails in September, courtesy of her longtime nail artist, Tom Bachik.
+Steinfeld looked fresh for the fall with beautiful pale beige nails in September, courtesy of her longtime nail artist Tom Bachik.

 Heidi Klum